 #5 – Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

 Most projects tend to “pigeonhole” their members into responsibilities that fit into a job description or well defined box.
 In most projects, one or two individuals provide the primary support network to ensure the project’s timely and successful completion.
 These individuals need to be empowered regardless of what “box” they have been placed into.
+It’s like giving a plant sunlight, water, and then watching it thrive.

 #6 – The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.